Node.js

 Takeaways

-• For large payloads, prefer pipeline-based streaming with error handling.
+• For large payloads, prefer pipeline-based streaming with an explicit error path.